XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

-depends on what story I want to tell, I need to do the reduction on data interpretation if there are no dramatic changes, maybe just keeping the data for one year will be clear enough focus on proportion or just the amount of money will lead to different chart type choice
+depends on what story I want to tell, I need to do the reduction on data interpretation if there are no dramatic changes, maybe just keeping the data for one year will be clear enough focus on proportion or just the amount of money will lead to different chart type choice don't be afraid of a simple or just called boring chart, a clear and straightforwad chart is always welcomed

 ## Step five: build the solution